Joint scaling limit of a bipolar-oriented triangulation and its dual in the peanosphere sense: Abstract

 \section{Abstract}

 Kenyon, Miller, Sheffield, and Wilson (2015) showed how to encode a random bipolar-oriented planar map by means of a random walk with a certain step size distribution.
-Using this encoding together with the mating-of-trees construction of Liouville quantum gravity due to Duplantier, Miller, and Sheffield (2014), they proved that random bipolar-oriented planar maps converge in the scaling limit to a $\sqrt{4/3}$-Liouville quantum gravity (LQG) surface decorated by an independent SLE$_{12}$ in the peanosphere sense, meaning that the height functions of a particular pair of trees on the maps converge in the scaling limit to the correlated planar Brownian motion which encodes the SLE-decorated LQG surface.
-We improve this convergence result by proving that the pair of height functions for an infinite-volume random bipolar-oriented triangulation and the pair of height functions for its dual map converge jointly in law in the scaling limit to the two planar Brownian motions which encode the same $\sqrt{4/3}$-LQG surface decorated by both an SLE$_{12}$ curve and the ``dual" SLE$_{12}$ curve which travels in a direction perpendicular (in the sense of imaginary geometry) to the original curve.
-This confirms a conjecture of Kenyon, Miller, Sheffield, and Wilson (2015).
+Using this encoding together with the mating-of-trees construction of Liouville quantum gravity (LQG) due to Duplantier, Miller, and Sheffield (2014), they proved that random bipolar-oriented planar maps converge in the scaling limit to a $\sqrt{4/3}$-LQG surface decorated by an independent SLE$_{12}$ in the peanosphere sense, meaning that the height functions of a particular pair of trees on the maps converge in the scaling limit to the correlated planar Brownian motion which encodes the SLE-decorated LQG surface.
+We improve this convergence result by proving that the pair of height functions for an infinite-volume random bipolar-oriented triangulation and the pair of height functions for its dual map converge jointly in law in the scaling limit to the two planar Brownian motions which encode the same $\sqrt{4/3}$-LQG surface decorated by both an SLE$_{12}$ curve and the ``dual'' SLE$_{12}$ curve which travels in a direction perpendicular (in the sense of imaginary geometry) to the original curve.
+This confirms a conjecture of Kenyon, Miller, Sheffield, and Wilson (2015). {Our paper is the starting point of recent works connecting LQG and random permutons such as the Baxter permuton.}

 \parindent 0 pt